sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/python/search.md

 tags: ['SDK']
 ---

+One of the most useful functionalities you can access with the Python SDK is IdentityNow's [search functionality](/idn/api/v3/search-post).

-To try using the IDN [search functionality](/idn/api/v3/search-post) along with pagination, copy this code into your "sdk.py" file:
+Here is an example of how you can implement Search, along with pagination.
+Copy this code into your "sdk.py" file to try it out:

 ```python